xjiro/winsupervisord/README.md

 ## Web API

-The http interface is disabled by default.
-When enabled, if either username or password is not set, there's no HTTP basic auth.
+The web interface is disabled by default.
+When enabled, if either username or password is not set, there's no http basic auth.
 Visit `/` (http://localhost:5000) to use a form similar to linux supervisord's inet_http_server.

 - `GET /` - Web UI
 - `POST /start_job` - Start a job